 Login Credentials for the Conference Website

-This gives you access to the event’s live content (keynotes, Zoom workshops, worship, exhibit hall, sharing sessions, social gatherings, etc.) and the recorded content library (workshops, video tours of different camp facilities and programs, etc.).
-After the conference concludes, recordings of the live content will also be available.
-You will be able to login to the website and view all of the archived content until November of 2021.
+This gives you access to the event’s recorded sessions (like keynote presentations, workshops, and sharing sessions), workshop handouts/resources, and the Recorded Content Library (videos contributed by event participants - workshops, video tours of different camp facilities and programs, etc.).
+You will be able to log in to the website and view all of the content until November of 2021.